 9/ The political murals

-Despite the recent peace process Belfast is still a divided city.
-Most schools either have a protestant or catholic approach, some pubs are pretty one-sided and the different communities do not tend to mix often, although the latter has changed a lot in recent years.
+Despite the recent peace process Belfast is still a divided city in some areas.
+Most schools either have a protestant or catholic background, some pubs are pretty one-sided and the different communities do not tend to mix often, although the latter has changed a lot in recent years.

 The best way to realize this or to get a glimpse of the city’s recent troubled past is to walk through West Belfast.
 The political murals and the huge “peace wall” that separates both communities is a must for every visitor to the city!
 No worries, it’s a safe area to walk in as long as you keep your personal views on the matter to yourself.